-The CCHN Field Manual on Frontline Humanitarian Negotiation proposes a comprehensive method to conduct humanitarian negotiation in a structured and customized manner.
+The CCHN Field Manual on Frontline Humanitarian Negotiation proposes a comprehensive method to conduct humanitarian negotiation in a structured and customised manner.
 It offers a step-by-step pathway to plan and implement negotiation processes based on a set of practical tools designed to:

-- Analyze complex negotiation environments;
+- Analyse complex negotiation environments;

 - Assess the position, interests, and motives of all the parties involved;

 - Build networks and leverage influence;

 - Define the terms of a negotiation mandate and clarify negotiation objectives;

 - Set limits (red lines) to these negotiations;

 - Identify specific objectives and design scenarios; and

 - Enter transactions in an effective manner to ensure proper implementation.

 These tools are further articulated in a separate Negotiator’s Notebook, Workbook, and Digital Platform linking core knowledge on humanitarian negotiation to ongoing negotiation practices in field operations.
 The ultimate objective of the CCHN Field Manual is to facilitate the sharing of field experiences and reflections on humanitarian negotiation practices among the members of the CCHN community of practice.
 By offering a simple experiential model, the goal of the CCHN Field Manual and its related platforms is to become an integral part of the professional conversations among humanitarian practitioners engaged in negotiation processes with civil authorities, military forces, non-state armed groups, affected communities, and other agencies and NGOs in the deployment of lifesaving assistance and protection programs.